openpatata/openpatata-scrapers/README.md

 *openatata-scapers* scrapes the Cypriot parliament.
 It collects information on plenary sittings, bills and regulations, and questions.
+Currently, scrapers exist for the following: the agendas; written questions; and transcripts (no parsing).

+*openatata-scapers* requires icu4c, mongodb (2.6+), pandoc, Python (3.5+), and
+a \*nix environment.

 ## Getting set up